Fire Science

 Semester Hours 3

-This course is a study of insurance theory and practice, the economics of the ISO grading system and a city’s fire defense and insurance rates.
-Included is a detailed analysis of a city’s water supply, fire department, fire alarm, fire prevention, and other grading methods of fire defense.
+This course is a study of insurance theory and practice, the economics of the ISO grading system, and a city’s fire defense and insurance rates.
+It includes a detailed analysis of a city’s water supply, fire department, fire alarm, fire prevention, and other grading methods of fire defense.

 FSC 255: Public Fire and Life Safety Educator